 Considering the goods to the doctors from the concierge medicine practice includes a healthy workplace environment, stress-free and hassle-free, can emotionally connect with the patients and develop a strong bond socially and mentally, and most importantly have space to enjoy personal commitments.
 The most important upsides of concierge practice are the limit to the patients per day which is attached with augmentation in pay.
 With no hurry, the doctors can pay heed to the problems of patients and can provide personalized care.
 Finally, there will be no delay in processing insurance papers as the limited number of patients file can be managed easily by the doctor.

-On the patient's side the goods include timely treatment which may reduce the infections or major side effects, and would however get custom-made care.
-With the fast paced lifestyle, working couples need convenience to able to visit the doctor whenever required.
+On the patient's side, the goods include timely treatment which may reduce the infections or major side effects, and would however get custom-made care.
+With the fast-paced lifestyle, working couples need convenience to able to visit the doctor whenever required.
 Thus, the concept of boutique medicine is highly appreciated by the working class because there are no waiting times, same day appointments and hassle-free insurance paperwork.

 The ugly effects of concierge medicine include risk of higher fees.
-Because of the shortage of physicians who attend the masses, they would charge an exceptionally high fees which may not be affordable to the mid and low segment population.
+Because of the shortage of physicians who attend the masses, they would charge exceptionally high fees which may not be affordable to the mid and low segment population.
 Thus they may strive to get the necessary treatment.
 Higher work-load and stress may affect the treatment of patients and thus may lead the patient’s life in jeopardy.

-Thus, concierge medicine is an ethical issue which needs to be implemented equitably for all, where patients have right to use basic health facilities at an affordable price.
+Thus, concierge medicine is an ethical issue which needs to be implemented equitably for all, where patients have the right to use basic health facilities at an affordable price.